MattB859/MS2-Space-Attack-game/README.md

         - iPhone X,
         - ipad/Pro.

-    -   A large amount of testing was done to ensure that all pages were responsive.
+    -   A large amount of testing was done to ensure that all pages are responsive.

     -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.